winksaville/rust-binance-cli/README.md

     skr                  Display a symbols current kline record skrs                 Display a symbols kline records
     version              Display version
-    do-nothing           Do nothing used for testing
+    check-params         Used for testing
-    help                 Prints this message or the help of the given subcommand(s)
+    help                 Print this message or the help of the given subcommand(s)
 ```

 ## Prerequisites